 Hypersensitivity to benzonatate or related compounds.

-Benzonatate capsules act peripherally by anesthetizing the stretch receptors located in the respiratory passages, lungs, and pleura by dampening their activity and thereby reducing the cough reflex at its source.
+Benzonatate acts peripherally by anesthetizing the stretch receptors located in the respiratory passages, lungs, and pleura by dampening their activity and thereby reducing the cough reflex at its source.
 It begins to act within 15 to 20 minutes and its effect lasts for 3 to 8 hours.
-Benzonatate capsules have no inhibitory effect on the respiratory center in recommended dosage.
+Benzonatate has no inhibitory effect on the respiratory center in recommended dosage.

 Swallow benzonatate capsules whole.
 Do not break, chew, dissolve, cut, or crush benzonatate capsules.
 Release of benzonatate from the capsule in the mouth can produce a temporary local anesthesia of the oral mucosa and choking could occur.
 If numbness or tingling of the tongue, mouth, throat, or face occurs, refrain from oral ingestion of food or liquids until the numbness has resolved.
 If the symptoms worsen or persist, seek medical attention.